ibm-cloud-docs/key-protect/kur.md

 The Key Usage Reporter (KUR) CLI scans an IBM Cloud account and produces a comprehensive report of which cloud resources are encrypted by which KMS keys.
 The tool supports both {{site.data.keyword.keymanagementserviceshort}} (`kms`) and {{site.data.keyword.hscrypto}} (`hs-crypto`).
 The tool is also capable of processing activity tracking audit log files, producing CSV summaries that help identify KMS utilization.
 {: shortdesc}

-KUR is provided as-is and on a best effort basis.
-The tool might not detect all possible usages of keys, and results should not be treated as authoritative.
+KUR is provided as-is and on a best-effort basis.
+The tool does not detect all possible usages of keys, and the results should not be treated as authoritative.
 Some services, configurations, or edge cases might not be covered.
 {: important}